rsyncOSX/mydocsy/content/en/docs/Important.md

 ##### The backup option

 Rsync supports a backup flag.
-By, in RsyncUI, switching **on** RsyncUI adds the following parameters.
+By, in RsyncUI, switching **on** RsyncUI adds the required parameters.
 You may change the backup directory to any location you want.
+See figure above.

 ##### The snapshot option